nberr/juce-template/PluginTemplate/README.md

 - key registration
 - right click component to bring up sub menu (link to website for manual)
 - A/B to switch between presets fast
+- save presets in whatever folder you want!